haxwithaxe/ansible-role-gluster-cluster/README.md

 Role Name
 =========

-Install glusterfs and configure a volume.
+Install and configure glusterfs servers and configure volumes.
+This can also setup TLS for the management channels.
+That includes generating TLS certs and CA for the servers in the cluster.

 Requirements
 ------------

-geerlingguy.glusterfs
+- geerlingguy.glusterfs

 Role Variables
 --------------